SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In many languages, especially those that do not have a char type, string literals can be indicated either with single or double quotes.
 In languages that have a char type, the char type is generally indicated with single quotes, and the string type with double quotes.
 Examples: C#, Java, Rust
-Some langauges that don't have a char type differentiate between string literals with single and double quotes (e.g. treating single quote string literals as raw strings, e.g. sh, Perl, Ruby), some languages (lua, liquid, python, JS) do not.
+Some langauges that don't have a char type differentiate between string literals with single and double quotes (e.g. treating single quote string literals as raw strings, e.g. sh, Perl, Ruby), some languages (CSS, HTML, lua, liquid, python, JS) do not.
 In languages that have single-quoted string literals, interpolation is generally also not allowd in them.
 JS has a specific, especially featureful type of sting called a template literal, which are delimited by backticks (`foo`) sh is a little special in that it accepts strings with no surrounding quotes in some cases.